gwtproject/gwt-site/src/main/markdown/community.md

 You can also find a wide variety of open source [projects related to GWT](https://github.com/search?q=GWT) hosted on Github.

-Please note that the applications linked from this page are provided by third parties and are not endorsed by Google.
+Please note that the applications linked from this page are provided by third parties and are not endorsed by the GWT project.